nmotte/umon/README.md

 # umon

-umon is a system monitoring module.
+umon is a system monitoring script.
 It provides a lightweight way to monitor system metrics and display them in one single png file.

-It is based on dstat, iostat and gnuplot.
+It is meant for proofs of concept and troubleshooting.

 ## Output
 ![alt text](https://github.com/nmotte/umon/blob/master/screenshot/example.png)